Aho, Kantonen run to all-state honors

 Park Rapids' Adam Jacobi capped off his senior season by competing in his second state boys cross-country meet.

-Aho capped off her sophomore season by placing 15th overall after covering the 5K course in 19:32 while Kantonen capped off her senior season by finishing 22nd in 19:43.
+Aho capped off her sophomore season by placing 15th overall by covering the 5K course in 19:32 while Kantonen capped off her senior season by finishing 22nd overall in 19:43.
 The top-25 runners earned all-state honors.

 Fairmont won the team title with 84 points while Section 8A champion Perham took second with 86 points.
 Fairmont was rated No. 2 and Perham was rated No. 1 entering the state meet.
 Section 8A runner-up Pelican Rapids took fifth with 149 points.

 In the team standings, Mora repeated as state champs with 93 points while Section 8A champion Perham took second with 99 points.
 Pequot Lakes, the Section 8A runner-up, was 11th with 236 points.
-Mora was rated No. 2, Perham was rated No. 1 and Pequot Lakes was rated No. 9.
+Mora was rated No. 2, Perham was rated No. 1 and Pequot Lakes was rated No. 9 prior to the state meet.

+"I told Lydia and Adam that even though the race would be tough that they should try to enjoy it as much as they could," said Johnson.
+"They both have worked so hard and have been great to coach.
+They have represented Park Rapids well and I am proud of them both."